Hey there, this post contains affiliate links. If you purchase through these links, I may earn a small commission at no additional cost to you.

 - Past Participle form

-Irregular Verbs Past Simple
+Irregular Verbs in the Past Simple

 When you learn English as a non-native speaker, you usually don’t have to wait to long to start learning the irregular verbs.
 That’s because you usually learn the past simple sometime during the elementary level.